List of Drosophila databases

 Research on the model organism Drosophila melanogaster has been facilitated by the development of a number of online databases for the storage and curation of certain biological data.

 DroID

 The Drosophila Interactions Database (DroID) is an online database of Drosophila gene and protein interactions.
 It was developed by Russell L. Finley's laboratory at Wayne State University School of Medicine in 2008 and has been funded by the National Human Genome Research Institute, National Institutes of Health's National Center for Research Resources, Michigan Proteome Consortium, and Wayne State University.

 FlyBase

 FlyBase is the major online database for scientists who work on Drosophila.
 It contains genome data for various Drosophila species, gene annotations, gene function predictions, and a variety of experimental data that can be overlaid over the genome.
 FlyBase was developed in 1992 by Michael Ashburner at the University of Cambridge, but is now run by a consortium of groups from Harvard University, University of Cambridge, Indiana University, and the University of New Mexico.

+FlyExpress

+FlyExpress is a database of images of gene expression patterns for D. melanogaster in embryogenesis, containing over 100,000 images of over 4,000 genes.
+It was developed by the Center of Evolutionary Medicine and Informatics of the Biodesign Institute of Arizona State University.